agile-learning-institute/mentorHub-mongodb/README.md

 - [x] Implement Schema Validation
 - [x] Implement Schema Version Migration
 - [x] New Schema's and Collections [topics, resources]
+- [x] Create Python script to scrape engineerkit markdown
-- [ ] Abstract enumeration arrays so they can be used in schema and test data
+- [ ] Abstract enumeration arrays so they can be used in schema and enumerator data
-- [ ] Create Python script to scrape engineerkit markdown
-- [ ] Implement minVersion with version + "T" if test data is loaded
-- [ ] Implement Person transformation in load script (Version Upgrade from x.x.1T to x.x.2T)
+- [ ] Implement Person transformation in load script (Version Upgrade Logic)
 - [ ] Breadcrumbs, define and include type in all schemas
 - [ ] Improve URI schema pattern
+- [ ] Improve Phone schema pattern